 College requirements ensure exposure to a broad range of frameworks of knowledge and modes of analysis.
-Courses that do not count towards your major or your college-wide requirements are “electives” that count towards the 32 units you need to graduate.
+Electives are courses that do not count towards your major or your college-wide requirements, and count towards the 32 units needed to graduate.

 As you think about engaging in and completing college requirements and elective credits, you may want to think about some of the interests you uncovered when you were choosing a major, or perhaps about prerequisites for graduate school, or maybe fields related to a possible career.

 You may want to use these courses to approach familiar topics from a new perspective.